conda-incubator/conda-store/docs/installation.md

 docker-compose up
 ```

 Then visit via your web browser http://localhost:5000.
-The default username is `admin` and password is `test`.
+By default, you can log in with any username and use the password `test`, since [we are using](https://github.com/Quansight/conda-store/blob/a679e5c4d2f2fe7d992fd93c5d90c34b38c513ef/tests/assets/jupyterhub_config.py#L4) the [DummyAuthenticator](https://github.com/jupyterhub/jupyterhub/blob/4e7936056744cdad31d608388a349207196efa56/jupyterhub/auth.py#L1122)

 ## Local Automated Systemd Install